 This is the second part of this series.
 If you missed the first one you can read it here.

 In Part 2 of this series I explain how to set up a planner and calendar so you can prepare ahead of time for those school parties and trick-or-treaters.
 I know setting up a planner sounds like the boring part of Halloween and I agree, it is.
-But spending a little time now to write out a schedule of what you want to get done and when can make all the difference in enjoying the holiday or stressing out about it.
+But spending a little time now to write out a schedule can make all the difference in enjoying the holiday or stressing out about it.

 “A good plan is like a road map: it shows the final destination and usually the best way to get there.” ~ H. Stanley Judd

-If you have been reading my newsletters or articles you probably know that I love to use a 3-ring notebook whenever I have an event to plan for.
+If you’ve been reading my newsletters or articles you probably know that I love to use a 3-ring notebook whenever I have an event to plan for.
 This includes vacations, holidays, and weddings or other special events.

 For Halloween you can either use a separate notebook or put the information in a section of a larger notebook you have set up for all the upcoming holidays.
-Here is a brief explanation of how to set up this notebook then below that I’ll give you suggestions on how to customize it for Halloween.
+Here is a brief explanation of how to set up this notebook.

 - A 3-ring notebook.
 A small one (1/2 inch) for individual holidays or a larger one for all the upcoming holidays (2-3 inches).